Luke 13:25-30

 Paul says this in 1 Corinthians 1:26, it’s how God operates when he chooses us.
 He subverts all worldly human expectation, “Consider your calling, brothers: Not many of you were wise according to worthly, worldly standards, not many were powerful, not many were of noble birth.
 But this is what God does, God chose what is foolish in the world to shame the wise; God chose what is weak in the world to shame the strong; God chose what is low in despise in the world, even the things that are not, to bring to nothing the things that are, so that no human being might boast in the presence of God.”

-If it hasn’t been apparent to you for decades, it ought to be apparent to you in these last few years especially, that the true evangelical message, the message of God’s amazing grace to save repentant sinners, holy by his own initiative and his own work and his own regenerating grace, justifying them in the work of another, declaring them righteous because of Christ, not their work, but Christ’s work.
+If it hasn’t been apparent to you for decades, it ought to be apparent to you in these last few years especially, that the true evangelical message, the message of God’s amazing grace to save repentant sinners, wholly by his own initiative and his own work and his own regenerating grace, justifying them in the work of another, declaring them righteous because of Christ, not their work, but Christ’s work.
 Calling them to obedience, to the faith, once for all delivered to the saints.
 It ought to be apparent in the last decades, but especially in the last few years, this is not popular in today’s world.

 It’s called foolish by the world.
 It’s viewed as weakness by the world.
 It’s called low and despised.
 I heard a comedian one time saying, she said, “If Jesus comes again, we’ll kill him again.”
 Shocking.
 That’s the attitude right now toward our Lord and Savior, Jesus Christ.
 What we see as wise, they see as folly.
 What we see as power, they see as the most pitiable weakness.
 What we see as noble, and majestic, and high, and lifted up, they want to rub into the gutter, associated with the most vile things.

-And God comes in and he loves to up end, all of that, to subvert those who are proud, and in particular, the spiritually proud, the religiously proud.
+And God comes in and he loves to upend, all of that, to subvert those who are proud, and in particular, the spiritually proud, the religiously proud.
 Again, folks, I say, think carefully about yourselves.
 There may not be too many today who are prone to rely on ethnic heritage.
-What about other ways you may be guilty of sinful presumption, spiritual presumption, self righteous presumption.
+What about other ways you may be guilty of sinful presumption, spiritual presumption, self-righteous presumption.
 These sins are so subtle, that they can insinuate themselves into our lives, in our thinking, with hardly, within any notice.

-If we’re not constantly examining ourselves and fighting daily against pride, against self righteousness, and self interest.
+If we’re not constantly examining ourselves and fighting daily against pride, against self-righteousness, and self-interest.
 You take pride in your knowledge, your theology.
 Do you come and listen to sermons with a critical censorious spirit, trying to figure out all the things that the preacher got wrong that doesn’t align to true theology?
-Or do you listen in humble gratitude, seeking what the Lord would want you to hear?
-And listen to and obey?
-With earnestness?
+Or do you listen in humble gratitude, seeking what the Lord would want you to hear, and listen to, and obey with earnestness?
 Are you casual in your thoughts about Christ in his Church?
 Do you elevate your family, and your personal goals, and ambitions over Christ’s will for building his church?
 Do you love son or daughter, mother, father, brother, sister, more than him?

 Do you think like a Pharisee and live like an antinomian?
 Because that, after all, has become the American Evangelical way.
 Well, if Jesus, if what Jesus says here fails to awaken the fear of God in you, then pray and ask the Lord God to have mercy.
 Because you’re not without hope while you have breath.
 There’s still time to repent at this moment, and believe, and strive.
 For those of us with faith, I know if you’re anything like me, Jesus’ word send shivers down your spine as you imagine yourself being locked out.

-And yet, even as we tremble, we immediately fly, as all Christians do, to the refuge to the cross, to apply the balm of the gospel, where all fears and uncertainties are washed away, in the objective truth of what Christ accomplished on the cross.
+And yet, even as we tremble, we immediately fly, as all Christians do, to the refuge of the cross, to apply the balm of the ospel, where all fears and uncertainties are washed away, in the objective truth of what Christ accomplished on the cross.
 Of what God accomplished in Christ, and secured when he raised him from the dead, and elevated him to sit at his right hand.
 We rejoice in God’s justifying grace.
 It doesn’t have anything to do with our own feelings, doesn’t have anything to do with where we may be on the sliding scale of, of spiritual sanctification, which is always in an upward trend, but sometimes doesn’t it do this a little bit.

 May the Lord comfort us in the gospel, amen.
 As we close, I’d like to speak with you who might be stirred from spiritual slumber.
 Any of you who may be starting to sense the fear of God that’s awakening in your heart, and we’ll call this point three, I just want to encourage you to, number three, seek hope through the narrow entrance.
 Seek hope through the narrow entrance.

 I’ll just give you a list of reasons, you can have hope.
 First, since Christ has commanded us strive to enter through the narrow door, that means the door is still open.
 I’m still reading this, it’s still true.
 The door is open.
-See, this is an invitation and you, being invited by a king no less, therefore waste no time, run to the open door.
+See, this as an invitation and you, being invited by a king no less, therefore waste no time, run to the open door.
 Number two, since Christ prophesies of a judgment and it’s still future to us, many will seek to enter and will not be able, that means the opportunity to strive is still before you.
 So strive.

-Look at the contrast in language in verse 24, between the command and the warning, the command is, strive to enter, it’s in the present tense, it pertains to present time, now.
+Look at the contrasted language in verse 24, between the command and the warning, the command is, strive to enter, it’s in the present tense, it pertains to present time, now.
 Those who obey the command in present time, now, they’re not in danger of being shut out of the kingdom, isn’t that good news.
 By contrast, the warning is in the future tense, many I tell you will seek to enter, that’s future.
 Will not be able to, that’s future.
-So the warning pertains to future time, those who refuse to strive now will in the future seek to enter but too late.
+So the warning pertains to future time, those who refuse to strive now will in the future seek to enter, but too late.
 So Jesus’ prophecy of judgment, it hasn’t happened yet.
 Therefore, take the opportunity to strive now.

-Number three, it’s word of encouragement, find hope in that narrow, open door.
+Number three, it’s a word of encouragement, find hope in that narrow open door.
 Even though, number three, Christ has previewed what is going to happen for those who refuse to strive, a future of vacillating between remorse and rage.
 He has planted a kernel of hope in the beloved grammar, follow the grammar here.
 And I have to unpack it for you, and I rejoice to do this, even if you, at the end, will lament.

-Verse 28, “In that place there will be weeping and gnashing of teeth,” future tense verb, you can see the ‘will’ there, right?
+Verse 28, “In that place there will be weeping and gnashing of teeth,” future tense verb, you can see the, will, there, right?
 So you know, that’s future, it’s in the indicative mood.
 Greek verbs have something called mood.
 It’s telling us about the relative certainty of something, the mood, the Greek mood is.
 So Jesus uses the indicative mood that presents what he’s saying as settled fact.
 In that place, excluded from the fellowship of the banquet, outside the kingdom, it’s an established fact, weeping and gnashing of teeth will ensue.
 That’s going to happen.
 He changes from that certainty of what will happen then, to the subjunctive mood, which introduces some uncertainty.

-He says, “When you see Abraham and the others in the kingdom, but you yourselves cast out,” that verb translated ‘when you see’, that’s not the indicative.
+He says, when you see Abraham and the others in the kingdom, but you yourselves cast out, that verb translated, when you see, that’s not the indicative.
 When you certainly see, that is, you all are there and you’re seeing it.
-Instead, he says, with a subjunctive mood, instead of when you see, which seems to indicate certainties, he says, like you indeed will see but you’re cast out, the actual idea is, should you see, perchance you might see, you may see.
-There’s a sense of uncertainty that they might be the ones seeing in that place, weeping and gnashing of teeth will ensue, done deal, indicative mood, it’s happening, that certain, and you might be there to see it.
+Instead, he says, with a subjunctive mood, instead of when you see, which seems to indicate certainties; he says, like you indeed will see but you’re cast out.
+The actual idea is, should you see, perchance you might see, you may see.
+There’s a sense of uncertainty that they might be the ones seeing, in that place, weeping and gnashing of teeth will ensue, done deal, indicative mood; it’s happening, that’s certain, and you might be there to see it.

 Communicates potentiality about the outcome.
 It allows some uncertainty about the future, on a spectrum, ranging between what’s possible in the future, and what’s probable in the future, subjunctive mood leans toward probability, because he’s speaking in plural terms here to this whole crowd, and he knows in probability, many of them will be seeing that site.
 But there are some who won’t.
 So when he moves through the grammar like this, he conveys uncertainty about the future, and a sense of subject, a subjunctive mood, conveying a probability about the future.
-He knows that some will repent, you know, if some will repent, latch onto that.
+He knows that some will repent.
+You know, if some will repent, latch onto that.
 That’s hope.

 What about me?
 Why not me?
 The door’s still open.
 Opportunity to strive is still before you.
-Hope is clear, i n the command itself, it’s clear in the warning, it’s clear even in the grammar, and the details of the grammar that is lost to our English eyes.
+Hope is clear, in the command itself, it’s clear in the warning, it’s clear even in the grammar, and the details of the grammar that is lost to our English eyes.

 Fourth, notice in verse 29, the table, it will be full, that ought to give you hope, as well.
 The love, and goodness, and kindness of God is on full display, by inviting any guests in the first place into his kingdom, but also by the impartiality that’s on display when he invites them from the four corners of the earth.
-Every ethnicity included, every language included, every tribe, tongue and people.
+Every ethnicity included, every language included, every tribe, tongue, and people.

 This is hope.
-This universal concern of God, this impartiality, a magnanimous generosity, reveals this master of the house.
-He’s an extremely gracious host.
+This universal concern of God, this impartiality, a magnanimous generosity, reveals this master of the house, he’s an extremely gracious host.
 So it’s when we hear that, we bank on his nature, that he is good, and he is generous, and he is kind, and he’s impartial, and he is hospitable, and he is inviting.
 We bank on that.
 And we believe in it, and we wholly trust in it, and we act out on it in faith.
 So since many will dine at his table, why not you?

 Fifth, and finally, notice how much room there is for those who strive to enter, verse 30.
 That is how much hope there is in the fact that Jesus says some will enter.
 Yeah, some Gentiles whom the Jews perceived to be last, will be first.
 Good news of hope for the Gentiles.
 Vice versa, some Jews also, whom the Jews perceived to be first, they will be last.
 They won’t make it through the narrow door.
 But Jesus said some, not all.

 So whether you’re a Jew, whether you’re a Gentile, whatever you are, there is hope for you.
 Go back to the question asked by that unnamed questioner, verse 23.
 “Lord, will those who are saved be few?”
 Did Jesus ever answer that?
 He did.
-He ultimately a, answered the question, not in the way the guy expected, but he ultimately answered.
+He ultimately answered the question, not in the way the guy expected, but he ultimately answered.
 What’s the answer?
 Many will seek to enter but too late, and they will not be able to enter.
 That’s one part of the answer.
 But verse 29, as we said, promises there are going to be many, many, many people who hear the invitation.
 People coming from east, west, north, south, that narrow door is a shining beacon of hope.

 Now is the time to obey his voice, come to him, because you’ve been invited by a king.
 He says in another place, “Come to me, all who labor and are heavy laden.”
 Who are those?
 Those who have awakened to the heavy burden of their sin, selfishness, and worldliness, and defilement with a, with a troubled conscience.
 Is that you?
 Do you labor?
 Are you heavy laden under a guilty conscience?
 Jesus says, “Come to me and I’ll give you rest.
 Take my yoke upon you and learn from me for I am gentle and lowly in heart.
 You’ll find rest for your souls, for my yoke is easy and my burden is light.”
 That’s how Jesus describes striving.

 It’s wearing his easy yoke, its shouldering his light burden.
-It’s the rest he’s promised to us, and you enter into it right now.
-And while we’re in this life, while we strive against sin, and all that holds us back, it is struggling, but it will one day be consummated in the fullness of rest, where there’s no more striving, no more straining, no more struggling.
+It’s the rest he’s promised to us, and you enter into it right now, while we’re in this life, while we strive against sin, and all that holds us back, it is struggling, but it will one day be consummated in the fullness of rest, where there’s no more striving, no more straining, no more struggling.
 But nothing but joy evermore.

 Let’s pray.
 Father, we long for a time that is not yet.
 But we rest in the knowledge that you are the sovereign God and you know what’s best.
 You’re all wise, your providence rules over all things, and by your decree, you will sovereignly bring everything to its predetermined end.
 We trust you wholly.